ahmad-sajadi/ahmad-sajadi/README.md

+First Step: Create a virtual machine on ESXI
-First Step: Install and Setup wireguard on a debian server Second Step: Install and config Prometheus and alertmanager its exporters and grafana on docker containers
+Second Step: Install debian Server and configure it Third Step: Install and Setup wireguard on a debian server Fourth Step: Install and config Prometheus and alertmanager its exporters and grafana on docker containers
 NOTE: Some of these configs are samples and we should replace them with right value

-at first we need to install a debian server on a VM you can create a VM on virtualbox or a Vmware (workstation or ESXI) this jobs is tested in a ESXI vm. to create a VM on a Vmware ESXI login to your Vmware or VCenter administration panel:
+at first we need to install a debian server on a VM you can create a VM on virtualbox or a Vmware (workstation or ESXI) this jobs is tested in a ESXI vm. to create a VM on a Vmware ESXI in server/create_vm/. run:
-- right click on your host
-- click on "new virual machine"
-- on the opend panel click on "create a new virtual machine"
-- on the next tab select your datacenter and host
-- then select datastore
-- select your VM compatibility to a VMware version
-- select linux on guest OS family drop down list and debian 11 on guest OS version list.
-- customize VM's hardware
-- next and finish
-now your OS is installed
+NOTE: Edit "vm.tf" in this directory and put right values that belongs to your peod-env.
+- terraform init     <------------- for initialization
+- terraform plan     <------------- for check our file is working correctly
+- terraform apply    <------------- create vm

+then you need to Download debian image and install it on your machine from your VMWare administration panel

 so now run this commands on your newly installed guest OS:
 - apt update